-When a product is sold to a buyer, and the product is defective such that the buyer sustains an injury, the buyer should first consider whether a claim be brought under the purchase agreement in contract law.
-The Sales of Goods Act 1979 lays down standards of satisfactory quality in respect of sales made in the cause of a business.
+When a product is sold to a buyer, and the product is defective such that the buyer sustains an injury, the buyer should first consider whether a claim is brought under the purchase agreement in contract law.
+The Sales of Goods Act 1979 lays down standards of satisfactory quality in respect of sales made in the cause of business.
 The safety of a product is one factor the court can take into account in deciding whether a product is of satisfactory quality.

 What if the person who is injured did not buy the product himself?
-In that case probably no contractual claim will be available.
+In that case, probably no contractual claim will be available.
 A claim can be brought under the general law of negligence against a repairer, installer, manufacturer, retailer, importer and distributor.
 It is necessary to prove that an injury is foreseeable, and the steps which a reasonable person would take to avoid the injury occurring.

-The Consumer Protection Act 1987 states that where any damage, including injury, is caused by a defect in a product, the producer, the person who applies his trademark and holds himself out as being the producer, and the importer into the EC are liable for the damage.
+The Consumer Protection Act 1987 states that where any damage, including injury, is caused by a defect in a product, the producer, the person who applies for his trademark and holds himself out as being the producer, and the importer into the EC are liable for the damage.
 A supplier is liable too if the injured requires the supplier to provide information as to the producer and/or importer and he fails to do so within a reasonable period.

 A defect exists where the safety of a product is not such as persons generally are entitled to expect.
 The Act also provides certain statutory defences available to resist a claim.